Types of ADCs: How They Work and What They’re Used For

 Delta-sigma conversion exploits all the techniques discussed above to produce excellent results.

-And in practice, a bit-depth of only 1 is used in many delta-sigma ADCs.
+And in practice, a bit-depth of only 1 is used in many delta-sigma ADC.

 Why only 1 bit?

-And we know that even 1-bit is enough to produce a high SNR due to the combined effect of oversampling and noise shaping.
+And we know that even 1 bit is enough to produce a high SNR due to the combined effects of oversampling and noise shaping.

 Bringing it all together, the basic operation of a delta-sigma ADC is summarized below.